 I appreciate Nkosana’s disclosure that he was personally affected by Gukurahundi but he and his team see Gukurahundi as the past, a past that should not be allowed to interfere with the present and the future.
 On the contrary, most of us view Gukurahundi atrocities as a relevant part of politics now and well into the future; central to our politics is the belief that perpetrators should be held to account and victims compensated.
 If we pretend that crime did not happen, it surely will raise its ugly head again.

-No one will stop us from achieving our goals but lack of discipline will.
+No one, but lack of discipline, will stop us from achieving our goals.
 We need to be honest and disciplined in the way we operate; we will not move from our current political situation in a year.
 Effective leadership will see us get our priorities right while disciplined management will be key in bridging the gap between our dream of a politically efficient Mthwakazi and accomplishing it.
 Fortunately, we have the watch and we have the time; we will stand together and stand tall.